Switch3301/Flantic-Selfbot/README.md

 # Flantic-Selfbot
-This selfbot has been popular by some skids and i decided to make one similar to that.This is use to auto solve a flantic challenge text (typeracing) and reaction text
+This selfbot has been popular by some skids and i decided to make one similar to that.This is used to auto solve a flantic challenge text (typeracing) and reaction text
 # How to use
 Delete all the versions of discord,example : discord,discord.py,py-cordand install discord.py-self using the command `pip install discord.py-self` or pip3
 Go to https://ocr.space/ocrapi/freekey and signup to get a free api key (approx 200 solves a day) and place in the code